xssxx/java-201/README.md

 # java-201
-this repository contains java assignments from java 201 class
+this repository contain java assignments from java 201 class